 Please review Rhoda's contact page for details on this service.

-Once your appointment is scheduled we will electronically send you the initial paperwork to fill out before your appointment.
+Fill out the the initial paperwork and health history intake — Once your appointment is scheduled, we will electronically send you the initial paperwork to fill out prior to your appointment.